-I used to work in a corporate environment.
-Although I complained sometimes, I also enjoyed it.
-It was exciting.
-We had a great team and worked well together.
+In general, work was exciting.
+We had a great team and performed well together.
 It was a really good job and my parents were proud of me.
 We served Fortune 1000 clients and were growing quickly.
 But we had significant deadlines to meet and if we did not meet them, the whole company from top to bottom would pay the price.

 A factory might shut down if we did not deliver our products on time.
 And if we didn't make our customer's job easy, you can bet we'd have a harder time getting the next contract.

-No matter at what level you are working in an organization, if you are called upon to make wise decisions, not get flustered in the middle of negotiations, come up with creative solutions day after day, work with people and for people—in fact just experiencing the constant ebbs and flows of business (or any kind of work for that matter)…all of that takes mental and emotional stability.
+No matter at what level you are working in an organization, if you are called upon to make wise decisions, not get flustered in the middle of negotiations and come up with creative solutions day after day, you need mental and emotional stability.

 If I had not meditated daily (or mostly daily), I am sure my performance would have been much worse, along with my emotional and physical health.
 There was something about the daily practice of meditation that gave me an even keel, and kept my mind clear and attentive.
 Meditation helped me be in touch with some basic sense of sanity that would otherwise have been hard to access.